-Always have your I.D. with you.
-While traveling through airports, it is important to always have your I.D. with you.
+Always have your passport with you.
+While traveling through airports, it is important to always have your passport with you.
 Do not pack it in your checked luggage, and do not put it in the pocket of your airplane seat.
 It is best to keep it in a secure section of your carry on luggage.